sonic-net/SONiC/doc/database/multi_database_instances.md

 d289c575dcbc4bdd2931585fd4339089e461a27d 127.0.0.1:6381 master - 1318428931 1318428931 3 connected 2730-4095
 ```

-**The Cluster bus:**
+**The Cluster bus :**

 ​        Every Redis Cluster node has an additional TCP port for receiving incoming connections from other Redis Cluster nodes.
 This port is at a fixed offset from the normal TCP port used to receive incoming connections from clients.
 To obtain the Redis Cluster port, 10000 should be added to the normal commands port.
 For example, if a Redis node is listening for client connections on port 6379, the Cluster bus port 16379 will also be opened.

-**The Fact we cannot use redis cluster to distribute all databases across different nodes.**
+**The fact we cannot use redis cluster to split all databases across different nodes:**

 1. TCP + PORT must be used in cluster, we cannot use socket.
 2. Mapping KEY to hash slot is not decided by us.
-It is hard to generate the same hash value/slot for all the different KEYs in one database in order to distribute the databases across nodes.
+It is hard to generate the same hash value/slot for all the different KEYs in one database in order to split the databases across nodes.
 3. Also, in cluster mode, each redis instance only has one database, we cannot apply two or more databases on the same redis instance.
 4. We need to use new c++/python cluster client library instead of current c/python redis cluster library.
 5. For warm reboot, we cannot restore the data form current saved backup file to start the redis cluster mode unless we don't want to support it.

-**So I don't think redis cluster is a good way to solve the problem of distributing databases into multiple redis instances in SONiC.**
+**So I don't think redis cluster is a good way to solve the problem of splitting databases into multiple redis instances in SONiC.**

 ## New Design of C++ Interface :  DBConnector()